onap/dcaegen2/docs/sections/installation_oom.rst

 The PNDA data platform is an optional DCAE component that is placed under the **pnda** directory.
-Details for how to configure values to enable PNDA installation during Helm install are described in `Installing PNDA During Helm Chart Based DCAE Deployment
+Details for how to configure values to enable PNDA installation during Helm install are described in :doc:`Installing PNDA During Helm Chart Based DCAE Deployment
-<installation_pnda.html>`_.
+<installation_pnda>`.

 DCAE Chart Organization
 -----------------------